 Similar to onboarding metrics, the dashboard also captures performance metrics.
 This is a direct correlation with the SNR value that the wireless clients are maintaining as they connect with the AP.
 An SNR value of 21dB is considered to be a good connection with the AP.
 As SNR values drop below the 16dB threshold, the dashboard will reduce the performance score of the AP, since there are clients that are not having the best experience based on the SNR values.

-If the dashboard does not have enough data to come up with the percentage values of onboarding and/or performance metrics, the columns will show N/A in the respective fields.
-This includes clients that are connected to the network but not sending any traffic or are connected to an AP that cannot run 27.5 code or above.
+If the dashboard does not have enough data within the past 2 hours, or if it's a wired client, the Onboarding/Performance columns will show N/A in the respective fields.
+This includes clients that are connected to the network but not sending any traffic or are connected to an AP that cannot run firmware MR27.5 or above.